PageRank Optimization by Edge Selection: Definitions and Preliminaries

-The target state is {\em absorbing} and {\em cost-free} that is, if we reach state $\tau$, we remain there forever without incurring any more costs.
-More precisely, for all action $u \in \mathcal{U}(\tau)$,

-The problem is to find a control {\em policy} such that it reaches state $\tau$ with probability one and minimizes the expected cumulative costs, as well.
-A (stationary, Markovian) {\em deterministic} policy is a function from states to actions: $\mu: \mathbb{S} \to \mathbb{U}$.
+The problem is to find a control {\em policy} such that it reaches state $\tau$ with probability one and minimizes the expected costs, as well.
+A (stationary, Markov) {\em deterministic} policy is a function from states to actions, $\mu: \mathbb{S} \to \mathbb{U}$.
 A {\em randomized} policy can be formulated as $\mu: \mathbb{S} \to \Delta(\mathbb{U})$, where $\Delta(\mathbb{U})$ denotes the set of all probability distributions over set $\mathbb{U}$.
-It can be shown that every policy induces a {\em Markov chain} on the state space \cite{MDP2002}.
+It can be shown that every such policy induces a {\em Markov chain} on the state space \cite{MDP2002}.
 A policy is called {\em proper} if, using this policy, the termination state will be reached with probability one, and it is {\em improper} otherwise.
-The {\em value} or {\em cost-to-go} function of policy $\mu$ gives us the expected total costs that we incur starting from a state and following $\mu$ thereafter; that is, for all state $i$, it is defined as
+The {\em value} or {\em cost-to-go} function of policy $\mu$ gives us the expected total costs of starting from a state and following $\mu$ thereafter; that is,